France calls for European aid after 27 migrant deaths at sea | Law-Order

 - France

-Speaking a day after the deadliest migration tragedy to date on the dangerous sea lane that separates France and Britain, Macron said France is deploying army drones as part of stepped-up efforts to patrol the northern French coastline and help rescue migrants at sea.
+Speaking a day after the deadliest migration tragedy to date on the dangerous sea lane that separates France and Britain, Macron said France is deploying army drones as part of stepped-up efforts to patrol its northern coastline and help rescue migrants at sea.

-But he also said that France is a “transit country'' for migrants aiming for Britain and that a greater collective effort is needed.
+But he also said that a greater collective effort is needed, referring to France as a “transit country'' for Britain-bound migrants.

 France has never had so many officers mobilised against illegal migration and its commitment is “total”, he said.
 But he also made clear that it wants more help.